 The quirky character in this novel reminded me of Eleanor Oliphant.
 I loved being inside Keiko’s unique mind.

 Keiko has been working at the same convenience store for 18 years.
-Listening to her inner monologue as she tries to conform to society is at times humorous and at other times sad.
-I would gladly have spent another 100 pages with Keiko.
+Listening to her inner monologue as she tries to conform with society is at times humorous and at other times sad.
+I would gladly have spent another 100 pages with Keiko in this delightful contemporary fiction book.

 Instead, he ends up taking over her job and her apartment as he tries to piece together what was happening with his sister in the years leading up to her death.
 In the process, he finds himself.